 Where a student is eligible for a Masters award then the award classification is determined by calculating the credit-weighted arithmetic mean of all marks on the current enrolment for the programme.

 Postgraduate Associate Certificate in Sustainability and Adaptation (SA):

-Students who only complete and pass the two core 15 credit modules 'EV7132 Introduction to Sustainability and Adaptation', 'EV7137 Sustainability and Adaptation Concepts in Practice' will be eligible for the award of a PG Associate Certificate in SA.
+Students who only complete and pass the 30 credit EV7102 'Adaptation and Sustainability Concepts and Planning' module will be eligible for the award of Post Graduate Associate Award in SA.